freeCodeCamp/chinese/chinese/articles/learn-redux-by-making-a-counter-application.md

       {auth ? (
         <div>
           <p>
-            I don't more than 50% of redux.
+            I don't know more than 50% of redux.
 But if you know 50% of it, you're like a Superman.
           </p>
         </div>
       ) : (